btkruppa/Scheduler/README.md

 # Scheduler
 Test the way an OS would use different scheduling methods.

-In the main, to change the number of CPUS that would be used insimulation change the definition of num_cpus to nay number to change if one method is used or all set the definition of test_all_methods to True for all and FALSE for specific method to view tcheduler simulation for each time step set the definition of output_scheduler_info to TRUE to set method for single method test change the method_selection to selected method
+In the main.cpp file, to change the number of CPUS that would be used insimulation change the definition of num_cpus to nay number to change if one method is used or all set the definition of test_all_methods to True for all and FALSE for specific method to view tcheduler simulation for each time step set the definition of output_scheduler_info to TRUE to set method for single method test change the method_selection to selected method